 Additional in my practice, I sometimes conduct formal psychological evaluations which essentially means “testing” for a variety of purposes.
 In “testing” psychologists employ specialized measures to help verify a patient’s psychological state.
 If a patient’s symptoms are of sufficient quality and quantity to meet the criteria, the Psychologist may make a formal diagnosis of a specific mental disorder.
 Diagnosis is made not only for verification purposes, but to guide treatment.

 Lastly, my practice involves disaster response which means that I am trained to offer psychological help to victims and first-responders in disaster environments.
-I do this with the federal government’s Department of Health and Human Service and a member of Texas 1 – Disaster medical Assistance Team (DMAT).
-I am also a disaster mental health volunteer with the Greater Houston Chapter of the American Red Cross.
+I am a disaster mental health volunteer with the Greater Houston Chapter of the American Red Cross.